Abrahamic religions: Theological discourse

-The figure of Abraham is suggested as a common ground for Judaism, Christianity, Islam, and a hypothesized eschatological reconciliation of the three.
+The figure of Abraham is suggested as a common ground for Judaism, Christianity, Islam, as well as Samaritanism, the Druze Faith, the Baha'i Faith, and Rastafari and a hypothesized eschatological reconciliation of the seven religions.
 Commonalities may include creation, revelation, and redemption, but such shared concepts vary significantly between and within the Abrahamic religions themselves.
-Proponents of the term argue that all three religions are united through the deity worshipped by Abraham.
+Proponents of the term argue that all seven religions are united through the deity worshipped by Abraham.

 The Catholic scholar of Islam Louis Massignon argued that the phrase "Abrahamic religion" means that the religions come from one spiritual source.
-The modern term comes from the plural form of a Quranic reference to dīn Ibrāhīm ("religion of Ibrahim"), with "Ibrahim" being Arabic translation of "Abraham".
+The modern term comes from the plural form of a Quranic reference to dīn Ibrāhīm ("religion of Abraham").

 In Christianity, Paul the Apostle, in Romans 4:11–12, refers to Abraham as "father of all", including those "who have faith, circumcised or uncircumcised."
 From its founding, Islam likewise conceived of itself as the "religion of Abraham".
 The Bahá’í scriptures state that the religion's founder, Baháʼu'lláh, descended from Abraham through his wife Keturah's sons.

 Criticism

 The appropriateness of grouping Judaism, Christianity, and Islam as "Abrahamic religions" and related terms has been challenged.
 Adam Dodds argues that the term "Abrahamic faiths", while helpful, can be misleading, as it conveys an unspecified historical and theological commonality that is problematic on closer examination.
 While there is commonality among the religions, their shared ancestry is mainly peripheral to their respective foundational theological claims, practices, and cultures, concealing irreconcilable differences.
 Alan L. Berger, professor of Judaic studies at Florida Atlantic University, wrote in 2012 that "while Judaism birthed both Christianity and Islam, the three monotheistic faiths went their separate ways", and "each tradition views the figure [of Abraham] differently as seen in the theological claims they make about him."
 Aaron W. Hughes, meanwhile, describes the term as "imprecise" and "largely a theological neologism."
+Hughes observes that before the 20th century, the adjective "Abrahamic" appeared exclusively in the context of Christian supersessionism, and that the equivalent Muslim term millat Ibrahim was used as part of an Islamic historiography rather than to join different religions together.
+Furthermore, Massignon's early use of "Abrahamic religions" had similarly theological overtones, offering a path for converting both Jews and Muslims.

 The common Christian doctrines of Jesus's Incarnation, the Trinity, and the resurrection of Jesus, for example, are accepted in neither Judaism nor Islam.
-There are fundamental beliefs in both Islam and Judaism that are likewise denied by most of Christianity (e.g., the religious restrictions on the consumption of pork found in Jewish and Islamic dietary laws), and key beliefs of Islam, Christianity, and the Baháʼí Faith not shared by Judaism (e.g., the prophetic and messianic status of Jesus.
+There are fundamental beliefs in both Islam and Judaism that are likewise denied by most of Christianity (e.g., the religious restrictions on the consumption of pork found in Jewish and Islamic dietary laws), and key beliefs of Islam, Christianity, and the Baháʼí Faith not shared by Judaism (e.g., the prophetic and messianic status of Jesus).